morganavickery/literature-review-database-template/README.md

 This repository provides a plug-and-play web template for sharing a literature review database.
 All configuration lives in two editable files so non-coders can tailor the page without touching HTML, CSS, or JavaScript:

-- `assets/config.json` – Controls the page title, hero text, sidebar info, filter labels, submit button, and social links.
+* `assets/config.json` – Controls the page title, hero text, filter labels, info-field labels, submit button, and favicon.
-- `assets/database.csv` – Holds the article data that drives the filterable card grid.
+* `assets/database.csv` – Holds the article data that drives the filterable card grid.

 Open `database.html` in a browser after editing these files to see your changes instantly.